jdm-web/wwp-contact/README.md

 - Content format key : `new.receipt.msg.content.form-[formid]`

-# Available Hooks
+## Available Hooks
 - If you want to add some informations to the contact : `wwp-contact.contact_handler.contact_created`
 - When the contact form is submitted and valid : `wwp-contact.contact_handler_service_success` | Filter
 - If you want to modify the message that is sent to the admin : `wwp-contact.contact_mail_content` | Filter
 - If you want to modify the message that is sent to the user : `wwp-contact.contact_receipt_mail_content` | Filter
 - If you want to modify the contact form after its creation : `wwp-contact.contact_form.created` | Filter

-# Passing data to a form
+## Passing data to a form
 You can pass data to a form either via shortcode or via get parameters.
 - Via the shortcode, use the `values` shortcode attribute and provide a quesry string like so : `values="ref=testref&sujet=Info`
 - Via get parameters, use the  `values` get parameter like so : `?values[ref]=testref&values[sujet]=Info`

+## RGPD

+This plugin listens to rgpd hooks emitted from the wwp-rgpd plugin.
+On the `rgpd.consents` hook, it shows the list of contact consents, and on the `rgpd.consents.deletion` one, it removes the selected ones.

+To be fully rgpd compliant, you need to add the `rgpd-consent` field to forms and edit the form introduction translation.
+You then need to setup a value for data retention delay (maximum number of days to keep before deletion).

+Then you need to setup a cron job to run every day that will launch the following command :
+`vendor/bin/wp rgpd-clear-contact`

-# Notable Changelog
+## Notable Changelog
 - At version 1.2.1 ,the ContactEntity structure has been change, that wil cause some mysql errors, but that's easily fixable.